 As pupils progress through the school, their growing knowledge about the world helps them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.

 Our Geography curriculum covers the skills and knowledge outlined in the National Curriculum through broad, challenging and inspiring themes.
 A theme based approach is used to deliver the content within a meaningful context and wherever possible cross curricular links are exploited.

 Children are given a wide variety of experiences both in the classroom and out.
 We encourage school visits and visitors into school to enable the children to gain first-hand experiences to support their learning.

 The use of knowledge organisers aid teachers in planning their knowledge and skills and students in understanding the expectations by the end of the unit.

-- Children are equipped with geographical skills and knowledge that will enable them to be ready for the curriculum at Key Stage 3.
+- Children are equipped with geographical skills and knowledge that will enable them to be ready for their next stage of learning.

 - Children develop their geographical knowledge and skills, to help them explore, navigate and understand the world around them and their place in it.

 - Children show an enjoyment when learning about geography.